Azure/azure-cli/doc/use_cli_effectively.md

 ```

 ### Argument parsing issue in PowerShell

+#### Special characters get parsed by PowerShell
+When running Azure CLI commands in PowerShell, parsing errors will occur when the arguments contain special characters of PowerShell.

+You can solve this problem by adding `` ` `` before the special character to escape it, or by enclosing the argument with single or double quotes `'`/`"`.
+For example, `az group deployment create --parameters @parameters.json` dose't work in PowerShell because `@` is parsed as a [splatting symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting).
+To fix this, you may change the argument to `` `@parameters.json`` or `'@parameters.json'`.

+#### Quotes get stripped by PowerShell
-On Windows, `az` is a batch script (at `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\wbin\az.cmd`).
-Invoking it with PowerShell may have issues because arguments are parsed twice by both PowerShell and Command Prompt.
-For example, `az "a&b"` behaves differently in PowerShell and Command Prompt.
-In PowerShell, `b` is treated as a separate command instead of part of the argument.
+On Windows, `az` is a CMD script (at `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\wbin\az.cmd`).
+When there is no space in an argument, PowerShell will strip the quotes and pass the argument to CMD.
+This causes the argument to be parsed again by CMD.
+For example, when running `az "a&b"` in PowerShell, `b` is treated as a separate command instead of part of the argument like CMD does, because quotes are removed by PowerShell and the ampersand `&` is parsed again by CMD as a [command separator](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-xp/bb490954(v=technet.10)#using-multiple-commands-and-conditional-processing-symbols).

-To prevent this, you may use [stop-parsing symbol `--%`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parsing) between `az` and arguments like `az --% vm create --nsg "" ...`
+To prevent this, you may use [stop-parsing symbol `--%`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parsing) between `az` and arguments like `az --% vm create ...`.
+This can also solve the above-mentioned special character issue and is recommended whenever any issue happens when invoking a CMD batch script from PowerShell.

 > The stop-parsing symbol (--%), introduced in PowerShell 3.0, directs PowerShell to refrain from interpreting input as PowerShell commands or expressions.
 >